micahyoung/buildpacks-spec/buildpack.md

 Given the start command and execution strategy,

+1. ‡The lifecycle MUST import all buildpack-provided launch Windows Registry modification files as described in the [Windows Registry Modifications](#windows-registry-modifications) section.

-1. The lifecycle MUST set all buildpack-provided launch environment variables as described in the [Environment](#environment) section.
+2. The lifecycle MUST set all buildpack-provided launch environment variables as described in the [Environment](#environment) section.

-2. If using an execution strategy involving a shell, the lifecycle MUST use a single shell process to
+3. If using an execution strategy involving a shell, the lifecycle MUST use a single shell process to
    1. source each file in each `<layers>/<layer>/profile.d` directory,
       1. Firstly, in order of `/bin/build` execution used to construct the OCI image.
       2. Secondly, in alphabetically ascending order by layer directory name.
       3. Thirdly, in alphabetically ascending order by file name.
    2. source [†](README.md#linux-only)`<app>/.profile` or [‡](README.md#windows-only)`<app>/.profile.bat` if it is present.

-3. The lifecycle MUST invoke the start command with the decided execution strategy.
+4. The lifecycle MUST invoke the start command with the decided execution strategy.

 [†](README.md#linux-only)When executing a process using any execution strategy, the lifecycle SHOULD replace the lifecycle process in memory without forking it.